 You might want to print the demand controller's configuration before making changes to it, so you can obtain an overall report of how the demand controller is set up.
+In addition, if you have multiple configurations for your controller's operations, you can keep a hardcopy in your files for reference.

-To print a demand controller's configuration

-- 1 From either the File or Controller menu, choose Upload Configuration. - 2 From the File menu, choose Print.
+- To print a demand controller's configuration - 1 From either the File or Controller menu, choose Upload Configuration. - 2 From the File menu, choose Print.